bem-site/bem-method/faq/faq.en.md

 Explicit and unique names facilitate searching the code or the file structure for specific entities.

 Let's compare the results of a global search during the debugging stage.
 Let's find a modifier called `active`.
 If short notation is used (`active`), the search results will include all possible combinations and HTML fragments containing `active`.
-In the BEM-recommended notation the name of the modifier already contains a additional search parameter in the form of the block name (`button_active`).
+In the BEM-recommended notation the name of the modifier already contains an additional search parameter in the form of the block name (`button_active`).
 Because the modifier name is unique, the search will return only relevant code fragments.

-## Why name of the modifier block is not written in the element name (block\_mod\__elem)?
+## Why isn't the name of the block modifier written in the element name (block\_mod\__elem)?

-Element is an integrated part of the block, not the modifier block.
-Therefore, only block's name can set namespaces for elements.
+The element is an integrated part of the block, but not of the block modifier.
+Accordingly, only the block name can set the namespace for elements.

-That is important for the following reasons:
+This is important for the following reasons:
-* Block might have many modifiers.
+* A block can have multiple modifiers.
 ```html
 <div class="block block_mod1 block_mod2 block_mod3">
     <div class="block__elem"></div>
 </div>
 ```
-* Modifier determine the state of the block/element, which could be changed during executing JavaScript.
+* A modifier determines the state of the block or element, which can change during JavaScript execution.

 ## How do I make global modifiers for blocks?